ztj/ztj.github.io/_posts/2015-06-11-macbook-habitual-synergy.md

 ### In Closing ###

 So there you have it.
-The reason this notebook is so great for me lies largely in the way its capabiltiies and physical attributes relate to my personal computer use habits.
+The reason this notebook is so great for me lies largely in the way its capabilities and physical attributes relate to my personal computer use habits.
 I suspect the same is the case of any other person and their products of choice.
 However, I also strongly suspect that in some cases, a person may benefit from really taking stock in their habits and maybe changing some to better fit the gear they